Lawreros/Super-Resolution/README.md

     book={IEEE Access}
 }
 ```
 Contained in the `CNNIL` directory.
-The citation for the paper is found below, with the offical github repository found here: https://github.com/lilygeorgescu/3d-super-res-cnn
+The citation for the paper is found above, with the offical github repository found here: https://github.com/lilygeorgescu/3d-super-res-cnn

 ### Summary:
 This paper explores using two seperate 2D SR CNN models to accomplish 3D SR. Effectively, if you have a 3D image with axes [x,y,z] and you want to double its size, you first have a model (`CNN_1`) double the height and width of slices along a given axis by treating each slice as a 2D image: